Taha-Batur-Senli/CS102_Section03_Group_03C/README.md

 # CS102_Section03_Group_03C
  Project repository of the group 3C of section CS102.
+Members are as follows:

+ 1) Taha-Batur-Senli (Taha Batur Şenli 21901857)